evennia/evennia/docs/sphinx/source/wiki/GettingStarted.rst

     pypm install Django Twisted PIL Mercurial

-}} Another simple alternative (for all platforms) is to set up a *virtual Python environment* and install to that.
-This is covered `here <GettingStarted#Optional:%3Ci%3EA%3C/i%3Eseparate%3Ci%3Einstallation%3C/i%3Eenvironment%3Ci%3Ewith%3C/i%3Evirtualenv.html>`_.
+Another simple alternative (for all platforms) is to set up a *virtual Python environment* and install to that - in that case you can even experiment with different library versions without affecting your main system configuration.
+This is covered
+`here <GettingStarted#Optional:%3Ci%3EA%3C/i%3Eseparate%3Ci%3Einstallation%3C/i%3Eenvironment%3Ci%3Ewith%3C/i%3Evirtualenv.html>`_.

 Windows users not using ActivePython or virtual environments will have